 Funds can invest in different types of assets.
+Here we explain the risks of each.

 There are many types of risks but generally, the higher the potential returns, the higher the risk.

 Some funds can invest in more than one asset type to try to reduce the risk of losing money.
 This is so they're not relying on the performance of an individual asset or assets of the same type.
 We call this diversification.